Smishing

 • Delete the text messages and block the number so the criminal cannot continue to text you.

-You can contact us 24 hours a day, 7 days a week on:
+To report fraud, you can phone us 24 hours a day, 7 days a week on the phone numbers below.

 Freephone: 0800 121 7790 (personal customers)